themimte/-Market-Sentiment-Analysis-using-NLP/README.md

-# Market Sentimente Analysis using NLP
+# Market Sentiment Analysis using NLP

 In this project, I tried to implement specific algorithms such as SESTM(Sentiment Extraction via Screening and Topic Modeling).
 For Topic Modeling I used Latent Dirichlet Allocation.
-In the second phase, I am trying to exploring deep neural networks.
+In the second phase, I am trying to exploit deep neural networks.

 ## Getting started